dblodgett-usgs/nwm_subset/README.md

 # NWM Output Rewrite Tools

-This is a collection of scripts used to cull un-needed content and rewrite NEM output for read access.
+This is a collection of scripts used to cull un-needed content and rewrite NWM output for read access.

 ## Disclaimer